 Most times, people who have food intolerances do not do a Hydrogen Breath Test.
 This is because most food intolerances occur in the following hours after eating that particular food product.
 By eliminating that food product, many people are able to resolve their GI symptoms.
 Note: if you cannot resolve your symptom with eliminating lactose, for example, you may also have underlying food sensitivities.

 How can we treat food intolerances?

 You can treat intolerances by avoiding the food, taking appropriate digestive enzymes to help digest the food, or consuming foods with the pre-digested form (ex: Lactaid milk).

 So, you might be super overwhelmed, or not quite sure where to begin assessing your OWN food reactions.
 As a reminder, there are three different types of food reactions that can occur in your body.
-A food allergy usually occurs immediately, and can be life threatening.
-A food sensitivity can occur at any time up to 72 hours past consumption.
+A food allergy usually occurs immediately and can be life-threatening.
+Food sensitivity can occur at any time up to 72 hours past consumption.
 The only food sensitivity test that accounts for all of the food sensitivity pathways is the Mediator Release Test.
-Lastly, a food intolerance does not involve the immune system, and is usually a result of your body’s inability to break down certain foods.
+Lastly, a food intolerance does not involve the immune system and is usually a result of your body’s inability to break down certain foods.